Category: painting Subject: woman Mediums: acrylic paints, own technique

 As a Ukrainian-born French artist, of the Art Deco era, Sonia Delaunay once said:

 “He who knows how to appreciate colour relationships, the influence of one colour on another, their contrasts and dissonances, is promised an infinitely diverse imagery.”

 Painted on linen canvas with a slightly visible texture, own technique with the use of acrylic paints.
 There is no need to embed in a decorative frame, because the edges are linen, not covered with any color.

 The painting ‘The 3rd day of summer’ was painted by the painter graduated at the Academy of Fine Arts – Ania Luk.
-Signed at the front and back, with a certificate of authenticity, protected by a varnish in half-matte.
+Signed at the front and back, with a certificate of authenticity, secured with a personalized hologram, protected by a varnish in half-matte.
 This painting fits perfectly with modern interiors.
 The leading colors – red, orange, platinum, gold and bronze.

 “The geometric and rational structure, already cracked by the oblique lines, is disrupted by the evocative power of color, which creates new emotional paths on the canvas.
 Great work!”
 COSIMO STRAZZERI Art critic and curator

 The third painting from the series “Summer days”.
 Finished in October 2018.
 Together with the painting ‘Summertime 8’ and ‘Summertime 9’ joined up a corporate collection of an European investment company in December 2019.

 Summer of 1928 or summer of 2018?
 Feminine beauty is timeless…